What to Do When You’ve Pumped the Wrong Fuel into Your Car

 One of the first things a mechanic will do is drain the tank.
 This will remove the wrong fuel from your car’s system.

 Depending on the extent of the damage, the mechanic may need to flush the system to remove any remaining traces of the wrong fuel.
+This process can take a few hours, so it’s important to be patient.

 Replace the Fuel Filter